ajwills72/rmip/docs/teacher_notes.md

 #### Timetable

-(AW note: Email chain 16th and 17th August 2023 refers).

-**Friday 3rd May 2024, mid-day** (Week 12) - Submission deadline passes.
+**Friday 2nd May 2025, mid-day** (Week 15) - Submission deadline passes.
 Module leader sends marking sample to markers.
 Markers must not mark any further reports until after initial markers' meeting (below)

-**Thursday 9th May 2024, mid-day** (Week 13) - Markers return marking sample with scores, but without feedback, to module leader.
+**Thursday 8th May 2025, mid-day** (Week 16) - Markers return marking sample with scores, but without feedback, to module leader.

-**Friday 10th May 2024, 1pm** (Week 13) - Initial markers' meeting between all markers and module leader.
+**Friday 9th May 2025, 1pm** (Week 16) - Initial markers' meeting between all markers and module leader.
 Immediately after the meeting, you may start marking.

-**Monday 20th May 2024, mid-day** (Week 15) - Submission grace period passes, no further submissions permitted.
+**Monday 12th May 2025, mid-day** (Week 17) - Submission grace period passes, no further submissions permitted.

-**Monday 3rd June 2024, mid-day** (Week 17) (HARD DEADLINE!)  - All reports marked and uploaded to DLE.
+**Monday 2nd June 2025, mid-day** (Week 20) (HARD DEADLINE!)  - All reports commented in Turnitin.
 All mark spreadsheets emailed to Module Leader.
 Process of moderation begins.

-**Tuesday 4th June 2024** (Week 17) - Reports and marks are returned to students via DLE.
+**Tuesday 3rd June 2025** (Week 20) - Reports and marks are returned to students via DLE.

 #### Marking process